WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 ### Points of Reference

-NOTE: This section is under revision and should be considered slightly out of date.
-Please ask in the integrations slack channel for more up to date information.

 Each message id may be remembered but it can be expensive to remember them all.
 Thus we have points of reference to define position in a stream relative to its content, assuming there is some determinism in the ordering each time the content is replayed.
-The issue with determinism is what drives this to be selective.
+This involves the guarantee that messages sorted before and after that point of reference form a disjoint set.
 Certain mediums can only provide coarser granularity during replay.
-This involves the guarantee that messages sorted before and after that point of reference form a disjoint set.
 The whole stream itself may not have a total order but the disjoint sets formed by each point of reference do have a total order.
+The observation should be that all points of reference form a total order of legal places one can resume from.

 This course grained ordering can be thought of in terms of ranges where the bounds are the message ids in the frames.
 The starting bound is inclusive and the ending bound is exclusive.
-This should allow Wallaroo to note where streaming should resume without losing messages.
+This *should* allow Wallaroo to note where streaming *should* resume without losing messages.

 If Wallaroo is not able to support unreferenced messages with resilience turned on then it may be wise to send an error back to the connector when this occurs.
 Discussion around supporting this may take time and so Wallaroo will make no guarantees around supported variants in this mode, only that the streams should use this correctly so silent failures during recovery don't bite late into the application's lifetime.

+(See extended discussion section for notes on why this might not work very well.)

 ### End of Stream